 Businesses of all sizes are major contributors to the economic and social wellbeing of а nation.
-Therefore, how businesses are formed and the fostering of which conditions under new business ideas can emerge are vital for a nation's wellbeing.
-Taking a business idea and planning how to reality make it а are the cornerstones of economic and social development.
+Therefore, how businesses are formed and the fostering of under which conditions new business ideas can emerge are vital for a nation's wellbeing.
+Taking a business idea and planning how to it а reality are make the cornerstones of economic and social development.
 In this unit students explore the factors affecting business ideas and the internal and external environments within which businesses operate, and the effect of these on planning a business.